Trader-Price

-Trader-Price is an American country music group from Burns Flat, Oklahoma composed of brothers Dan, Chris and Erick Trader-Price and Don Bell.
+Trader-Price is an American country music group from Foss, Oklahoma composed of brothers Dan, Chris and Erick Trader-Price and Don Bell.
 In 1989, Trader-Price charted two singles on the Billboard Hot Country Singles & Tracks chart.
 Two of their singles also charted on the RPM Country Tracks chart in Canada in 1990.
 A music video was filmed for their single "Lately Rose".